 The Local Impact of KU’s Achievement & Assessment Institute

 Think globally, act locally.
 For the Achievement & Assessment Institute, a nationally recognized institute at the University of Kansas, this phrase carries a lot of weight.
-Comprised of seven different centers with specific focuses in the areas of testing and evaluation, education opportunity programs, education research, family optimization, and more, The Achievement & Assessment Institute recognizes the importance of a positive local footprint.
+Comprised of many different centers with specific focuses in the areas of testing and evaluation, education opportunity programs, education research, family optimization, and more, The Achievement & Assessment Institute recognizes the importance of a positive local footprint.

 “Our work covers a wide range of services and initiatives, but the heart of what we do is improving the lives of communities,” said AAI Director and University Distinguished Professor Neal Kingston.
 “It only makes sense we would start with our home.”